 - I don’t know if I could live with someone for the rest of my life.
 (Translation: I am not willing to humble myself for another person.)

 - Culture says I don’t have to be married, and marriage is based on culture.
 (Translation: God didn’t create marriage; man did.
 God doesn’t determine marriage, I do.)

-- I hate kids.
+- I hate kids and don’t want ’em.
 (Translation: I don’t have a heart…plain and simple.)

 - I don’t want to be distracted from my education, career, or ministry.
 (Translation: I don’t want anything to stand in the way of my ambition.)

 - I can’t have sex with just one person for the rest of my life.
-(Translation: I am in lust, adultery, or addicted to pornography and I don’t want anything to keep me away from my lifestyle.)
+(Translation: I am in lust, adultery, or an addiction to pornography and I don’t want anything to keep me away from my lifestyle.)

 Out of all the books of the Bible, I believe that Genesis is the best book to read to prepare us for marriage and what God planned for His people.
 In Genesis 2:18 (ESV) the Scripture says, “Then the Lord God said, ‘It is not good that the man should be alone; I will make him a helper fit for him.'”
 Then later on in Genesis 2:21-24 (ESV) the story continues: “So the Lord God caused a deep sleep to fall upon the man, and while he slept took one of his ribs and closed up its place with flesh.
 And the rib that the Lord God had taken from the man He made into a woman and brought her to the man.
 Then the man said, ‘This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man.’
 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.”